-Isn’t it surprising that a headphone of the ’90s is still equally popular among professional audio engineers?
-I cannot even imagine it!
+Isn’t it surprising that a headphone of the ’90s is still equally popular among todays professional audio engineers?
+Even with all the advancements we’ve made!

-Therefore, today I am here with my Sony MDR-7506 Review.
+So today I present to you a Sony MDR-7506 Review.

 At A Glance